TinoRabe/Blog-TinoRabe/content/post/Custom_HTML_List.md

 7. Enable multi-selection for action buttons

 # Disclaimer
-I will always be a learner and naturaly leave room for further improvement.
+I will always be a learner and naturally leave room for further improvement.
 There are so many pre-built libraries out there, but I am trying to re-invent the wheel here on purpose, so that I understand how things work under the hood (to some degree, of course).
 Hopefully this post helps somebody out to realize their solution.
 *****